cflint/CFLint/README.md

 * `parameters` allows configuration of rule parameters.
 See `cflint.definition.json` for the parameters and their defaults.

-* Please note: `inheritPlugins` and `output` were marked deprecated in CFLint 1.2.0 and will be removed in 1.4.0.
-If you are using `.cflintrc` files now, please remove the inheritPlugins and output properties as soon as possible.
-Plugin inheritance will going forward always be treated as true since the team cannot see a use case in which it should be disabled.
-The value of the output attribute is ignored.
+* Please note: `inheritPlugins` and `output` were marked deprecated in CFLint 1.2.0 and removed in 1.4.0.
+Plugin inheritance is now always treated as true since the team cannot see a use case in which it should be disabled.
+The output type can be controlled elsewhere, such as command-line flags.

 We provide a [schema with the deprecated properties excluded](/src/main/resources/schemas/.cflintrc.schema.json).